RattleyCooper/Curl/README.md

 See http://php.net/manual/en/book.curl.php for information on libcurl.

-Note: This library is in its infancy and may not be suitable for all applications, however it is great for simple and semi-advanced requests.
+Note: This library is in its infancy.

 Full documentation coming soon.